Mitsubishi 6G7 engine: 6G75

-The 6G75's Output varies from 160 kW and 339 Nm to 205 kW and 393 Nm depending on application.
-In the interest of durability, the pistons are high-pressure castings attached to forged steel connecting rods that swing from a heat-treated forged steel crankshaft.
-Intended to be used with 95 RON fuel, lower octane fuels will be detected by the vehicle's knock sensors, and the engine detuned to compensate.
+The 3.8-liter 6G75's output varied from 160 kW and 339 Nm to 205 kW and 393 Nm depending on application.
+The block was taller than that of the 3.5-liter 6G74.
+The pistons were high-pressure castings, joined to forged steel connecting rods and a heat-treated, forged steel crankshaft.
+Intended to be used with 95 RON fuel, lower octane fuels would be detected by the vehicle's knock sensors, and the engine detuned to compensate.